 Title: En kulinarisk rejse gennem tiderne.
 En kogebog med opskrifter fra stenalder til middelalder

 Genre: Historical cookbook, Neolithic, Paleolithic, roman iron age, bronze age, medieval Europe

-A few years back I learned how to make fresh cheese from buttermilk.
+A few years back I learned how to make fresh cottage cheese from buttermilk.
 It is really quick and easy to make and don’t really require any weird equipment.
 And it is perfect for larping events.
 It also has the added benefit of producing whey, which is super handy for baking.
 Traditionally this cheese is made at home and is called “knapost”.

 Title: An Early Meal – a Viking Age Cookbook & Culinary Odyssey

 I also read this book in the spring so I rely on my goodreads review to write this review.

 While the other recipe books I have for the Viking age tend to play a bit fast and loose with the accuracy of the food, this book is all about being as authentic as can be.
 Where Bålmad for moderne vikinger and Mit vilde vikingekøkken are very much books to get modern people to try food that might be like what the vikings ate, this is much more of a historical recreations based on evidence.
 This is a much more serious project.
 And it shows in the long introduction of the book and of the chapters.